nfnth/nfnth/README.md

   - Post artifacts
   - Create a profile in MarkDown 2.0

-That's it!
-All nomads may wander our land as free!
+And that's it!
+All nomads may wander our land as free.

 ### Explore Further